Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 - **Default Payment Method**: You can choose any payment method as default payment method for POS

-If you want to set Cash on Delivery (COD) to be the default payment method for instance, you first have to choose it in Specific Payments field.
-Then, select option Web POS – Cash on Delivery in Default Payment Method field.
+If you want to set Cash In to be the default payment method for instance, you first have to choose it in Specific Payments field.
+Then, select option Web POS – Cash In in Default Payment Method field.

 ![RetailerPOS](./Retailer%20POS%20image/image005.png)